SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 ### Example setup for layout reuse

-Before presenting some of the other layouts, we show an important aspect of Spec presenter composition: a composite can declare that it wants to reuse a presenter using a specific layout of such presenter.
+Before presenting some of the other layouts, we show an important aspect of Spec presenter composition: a composite can declare that it wants to reuse a presenter using a specific layout of such a presenter.

-Consider our artificial example of a two button UI.
+Consider our artificial example of a two-button UI.
 Let us define two layouts as follows:
-We define two class method method returning different layouts.
+We define two class methods returning different layouts.
 Note that we could define such methods on the instance side too and we define them on the class side to be able to get such layouts without an instance of the class.

 ```
 SpTwoButtons class >> buttonRow